IBM wins $66 million contract with Fidelity Bank Ghana

-WASHINGTON International Business Machines Corp has won a $66 million (39.10 million pounds), five-year contract with Fidelity Bank Ghana to manage IT infrastructure and services, the two companies said on Tuesday.
+WASHINGTON International Business Machines Corp (IBM.N) has won a $66 million, five-year contract with Fidelity Bank Ghana to manage IT infrastructure and services, the two companies said on Tuesday.

 The announcement was made at the U.S.-Africa Business Forum, part of a three-day Africa summit that has brought together political leaders, officials and business executives in Washington.